Guidance for victims of sexual misconduct

 It is important to note that, should you decide that you do not wish to report an allegation of sexual misconduct to the Police, even when it would be reasonable to consider it criminal, our ability to proceed with an in-house disciplinary investigation depends on the behaviours and circumstances of each case and so discipline may not be possible.
 The University will still, however, provide you with counselling and support.

 Where criminal actions require investigation, the Police process will have to be allowed to continue, unimpeded by University authorities, until completion.
-However, in accordance with the University’s duty of care, during the Police investigation, our risk assessment protocol will be used to ensure the safety and protection of all parties.
-At the conclusion of the external judicial process, the risk assessment will be reviewed and may recommend, as a separate procedure, that the University considers disciplinary action in relation to breaches of the University’s code of discipline, including any additional breaches identified which may be separate from the original allegation.
+However, in accordance with the University’s duty of care, during the Police investigation, our policy on Student Conduct Risk Management will be used to ensure the safety and protection of all parties.
+At the conclusion of any external judicial processes, the risk assessment will be reviewed and may recommend, as a separate procedure, that the University considers disciplinary action in relation to breaches of the University’s code of discipline.
+This may include any additional breaches identified which may be separate from the original allegation.

 If you bring forward evidence indicating that another member of our community could be a danger to other members, the University, in exercising its duty of care to others, reserves the right to take the case forward to the Police, even if you had originally thought you did not wish to proceed to the Police.
 Whilst this may seem that we are breaching your confidence, we must consider the broader safety of the community.